vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 ls /dev/tty.usb
 ```

-Plug in the device and repeat above.
+Plug in the device and repeat the above.
-The name newly appeared is the name of the serial port.
+The name that newly appeared is the name of the serial port.

 # Compilation and testing

-There are two ways for compiling the source files into binary files.
+There are two ways to compile the source files into binary files.

 ## Makefile